OSUrobotics/Applied-Hand-Dimensions/Instructions/Hand Configuration A/Config-A-Instructions.md

 Position robot end-effector as if it were to grasp a cylinder on a table top (as shown in the Figure).
 This can be done with or without an actual cylindrical object --- the main point is that the hand is set up in this fashion.
 We will refer to this cylindrical object as the reference cylinder.

 Using the reference cylinder, assign the axes to the hand. *Makes reference to sections in the methodology section for how to pick axes.
-How should we handle that here*
+How should we handle that here?*

 ## Precision Grasp Measurements